CyborgUnplug/CyborgUnplug/README.md

 ---

-Once it has rebooted pick up a smartphone, tablet or laptop and look for a network beginning with the word _unplug_, followed with 6 alphanumeric characters.
-Those last 6 characters match the last six of the device's MAC address - helpful when identifying one Unplug among many.
+Once it has rebooted pick up a smartphone, tablet or laptop and look for a network beginning with the word _unplug_, followed by 4 alphanumeric characters.
+Those last 4 characters match the last four of the device's MAC address - helpful when identifying one Unplug among many.

 Connect to the network using the (deliberately unimaginative) password: